WebAssembly/component-model/design/mvp/Concurrency.md

 [wasm-gc] is integrated, these integral context values can serve as indices into guest-managed tables of typed GC references.

-When [threads are added](#interaction-with-multi-threading), each thread will also get its own distinct mutable context-local storage array.
-This is the reason why "context-local" storage is not called "task-local" storage (where a "context" is a finer-grained unit of execution than either a "task" or a "thread").
-As part of this, the context-local storage array length will be increased to 2, allowing the linear-memory stack pointer to be moved from a core wasm `global` into context-local storage.
+Since the same mutable thread-local storage cells are shared by all core wasm running under the same thread in the same component, the cells' contents must be carefully coordinated in the same way as native code has to carefully coordinate native ISA state (e.g., the [FS or GS segment base address]).
+In the common case, thread-local storage is only `context.set` by the entry trampoline invoked by [`canon_lift`] and then all transitively reachable core wasm code (including from any `callback`) assumes `context.get` returns the same value.

-Since the same mutable context-local storage cells are shared by all core wasm running under the same task/thread in the same component, the cells' contents must be carefully coordinated in the same way as native code has to carefully coordinate native ISA state (e.g., the [FS or GS segment base address]).
-In the common case, context-local storage is only `context.set` by the entry trampoline invoked by [`canon_lift`] and then all transitively reachable core wasm code (including from any `callback`) assumes `context.get` returns the same value.
 Thus, if any *non*-entry-trampoline code calls `context.set`, it is the responsibility of *that code* to restore this default assumption before allowing control flow to escape into the wild.

-For details, see [`context.get`] in the AST explainer and [`canon_context_get`] in the Canonical ABI explainer.
+For more information, see [`context.get`] in the AST explainer.

 ### Structured concurrency